vineshgvk/PII-Data/README.md

 5. Generate a key: After creating the service account, click on it from the list of service accounts.
 Then, navigate to the "Keys" tab.
 Click on the "Add key" dropdown and select "Create new key".
 Choose the key type (JSON is recommended) and click "Create".
 This will download the key file to your local machine.

-**You can avoid these steps to utilize our GCP bucket for pulling the data, if so, you can request access to our bucket by raising an issue and will respond accordingly.**
+**You can avoid these steps of creating a GCP bucket, instead you could raise a request to access our GCP bucket**

 ![image](images/dcv_gcp_bucket.png)